 What’s really great about Stencyl, is that they’ve done a great job of taking the process and fitting as much of it as possible into menus and buttons that make the interface super easy to navigate.
-With a built in “Education” section of the website and program as well, it’s a solid choice for starters.
-If you start to get some traction, you an even upgrade to the Studio version to support full publishing without a splash screen.
+With a built-in “Education” section of the website and program as well, it’s a solid choice for starters.
+If you start to get some traction, you can even upgrade to the Studio version to support full publishing without a splash screen.

 6) Construct 2